 The anti-globalization movement is very heterogeneous and weakly organized.
-However, the Porto Alegre Manifesto produced at the 2005 World Social Forum lays out its main orientations, including the establishment of an international tax on financial transactions, the cancellation of public debts of developing countries, the guarantee of food security through the promotion of self-sufficiency and fair trade, the fight against racism in all its forms and the restoration of indigenous rights.
-The proposals of the anti-globalization movement - mixed with populism - find a certain echo in South American socialism, particularly in the Bolivarianism of Hugo Chavez, which is based on food and industrial selfsufficiency, a critique of the imperialism of developed countries and the recognition of indigenous rights.
+However, the Porto Alegre Manifesto produced at the 2005 World Social Forum lays out some orientations, including the establishment of an international tax on financial transactions, the cancellation of public debts of developing countries, the guarantee of food security through the promotion of self-sufficiency and fair trade, the fight against racism in all its forms and the restoration of Indigenous rights.
+The proposals of the anti-globalization movement find a certain echo in South American socialism mixed with populism, particularly in the Bolivarianism of Hugo Chavez.